Tyrn/wei/the-insider-en.typ

 and seeing Kissur and Bemish rushing out of the office, followed them.

-#chapter("The Ninth Chapter,")[where the demons' boss makes a pact with the pious people.]
+#chapter("The Ninth Chapter,")[where the demons' boss makes a pact with the pious people]

      Adera's temple  floated in the  night lit with torches from  below.
-The crowd was  huge - people in woolen jackets and  grass overcoats girdled with red belts crowded in the broken hall where the sky instead of a roof covered a hurriedly  built  stage.
+The crowd was  huge---people in woolen jackets and  grass overcoats girdled with red belts crowded in the broken hall where the sky instead of a roof covered a hurriedly  built  stage.
 Kissur and two Earthmen,  dressed in  rural hemp overcoats, were ignored.
 Only when  Bemish, while elbowing  energetically to